cave-canem-org/configuration/docker-compose/matrix/README.md

 # Matrix configuration instructions

-Follow the above instructions to allow the Matrix node and its components to run.
+Follow the below instructions to allow the Matrix node and its components to run.

 Note that configuration files must be glossed over and potentially further edited, as not all configuration operations necessary are documented here.

-1. Set the proper UID/GID in .env: match the current user’s IDs to make backing up easier
+1. Set the proper UID/GID in .env (to match the current user’s IDs to make backing up easier) and create `data/db`
 2. Generate the homeserver configuration

 	docker run --rm -ti -v `pwd`/data/synapse:/data -e SYNAPSE_SERVER_NAME=cave-canem.org -e SYNAPSE_REPORT_STATS=no -e UID=${UID_SYNAPSE} -e GID=${GID_SYNAPSE} matrixdotorg/synapse:v${VERSION_SYNAPSE} generate